theodoreyong9/AIWA/README.md

   the rename produced identical behavior.
 New whitepaper §27.8 naming note.
 301 JS tests total (unchanged count — a pure rename, no new behavior).
+- **Closed R11 (cadence integrity)** — found by one direct question (does the mandatory heartbeat already bound the RATE of cadence advancement?) and one direct pushback on an initially incomplete answer.
+It did not: §16.1's own text already separates observability (heartbeat, detecting silence) from economic time (the epoch counter), and nothing before this stopped a domain from constructing a thousand structurally-valid, correctly-chained cadence transitions within milliseconds of real time.
+  **The mechanism**: a sequential hash chain (`cadence-vdf.js` / `cadence_vdf.rs`) — `h_i = SHA-256(h_{i-1})`, non-parallelizable by
+  construction, seeded from the domain and the PRIOR epoch's own real output, so epoch N's proof cannot even begin without epoch N-1's real result.
+Verification means recomputing the chain — the same recompute-don't-trust discipline this project already applies to event ids, module hashes, and formula parity, applied here for the first time to elapsed real time.
+Now mandatory on every cadence transition in both languages.
+  **Byte-for-byte cross-language parity confirmed on the first attempt**: an independently JS-computed value matched Rust's own `sha2`-crate output exactly for the identical (seed, iterations) pair — with one real transcription slip (a 63-character value, one hex digit short of a real digest) caught before use by checking the real length in two independent tools rather than trusting a hand-copy.
+  **A genuine, previously-dormant Rust bug surfaced by this, unrelated to the VDF logic itself**: `self.domains.entry(domain).or_default()` silently inserts a zombie entry into the map as a side effect of Rust's own Entry API, even when the triggering transition is then rejected — no test before this ever checked map membership after such a rejection.
+Closed with a pure, non-mutating `.get().cloned()` read instead.
+  **Honest, stated limitations, not discovered later**: not a true asymmetric VDF (verification costs what computation costs — a real Wesolowski/Pietrzak construction is a separate, larger undertaking this project doesn't attempt); difficulty is hardware-relative, not market-revealed (same caveat local-pow.js's retraction already named, though that retraction's own reasoning doesn't transfer here — cadence must keep advancing DURING a partition, unlike identity cost); and this closes ONE domain's own timeline, not parallel Sybil advancement across many domains (§24) — a different, still-open concern.
+  Wiring this in as mandatory (the only choice that actually closes R11 for a real deployment) meant updating every cadence-constructing call site in both languages — 11 JS test files including the shared cross-language fixture `test-vectors/g-scenario.json` (missed by an initial grep sweep since its cadence events live in JSON data, only caught by running the full suite together), plus `cadence.rs`, `g.rs`, and `conservation_bridge.rs` on the Rust side.
+Real, deployed wiring in `main.js`: `advanceCadence()` now computes a genuine proof before posting, with the iteration count a configurable Parameters-screen value (default 200,000, ~240ms), never a hardcoded constant — matching Δ's own already-documented deployment- configuration discipline.
+New whitepaper §16.2, R11 closed in the §17 matrix, Appendix H.30.
+319 JS tests (was 301), 152 Rust tests (was 134), zero warnings either language.